return42/sphkerneldoc/linux_src_doc/fs/gfs2/aops_c.rst

 Description
 -----------

 The main write_end function for GFS2.
-We have a separate one for stuffed files as they are slightly different, otherwise we just put our locking around the VFS provided functions.
+We just put our locking around the VFS provided functions.

 .. _`gfs2_write_end.return`: